Need to know how to find your debt-to-equity ratio?

 Current Ratio Formula

-The current ratio measures if you have enough assets to cover short-term expenses like your accounts payable and payroll.
+The current ratio, also referred to as the working capital ratio, measures if you have enough assets to cover short-term expenses like your accounts payable and payroll.
 The formula to find your current ratio is: current assets/current liabilities.

 Quick Ratio Formula

 Your quick ratio, also known as the acid-test ratio, excludes inventory (because some inventory cannot be quickly converted to cash).
 The formula to find your quick ratio is: (assets-inventory)/liabilities.

 What is solvency and how do you track it?

 Solvency, on the other hand, is the ability to pay debt and long-term expenses on an ongoing basis.
 In other words, do your assets cover your debts?
 Having more equity than debt with a downward ratio trend is a good thing.
 You want your shareholders financing the operations more than your creditors.
 That said, increasing your debt to take advantage of an awesome new opportunity can be worth it if properly vetted first, but don’t rely on debt for normal operating expenses.
 Use our debt to equity ratio calculator below to determine your solvency now.

 The formula to find your debt-to-equity ratio is: total liabilities/total equity.